-Interesting how one’ perceptions of any one composer change with the passing of time.
+Interesting how one’s perceptions of any one composer change with the passing of time.
 In my youth I always found Brahms’ music portentous and heavy-handed.
 Was it callow immaturity?
 No doubt!

 Now older and hopefully a bit wiser I openheartedly welcome the music of the master of Hamburg, in no small part thanks to András Schiff, a protean artist who has unflappably navigated the quiet musical waters of Bach and the often turbulent ebb and tide of Beethoven, Schubert and Janáček with equal skill and brilliance.